movementkitchen/website/src/pages/movement-coaching/index.md

 title: Movement coaching
 ---
 We will work together to figure out:
-1. What is the problem?
+1. What is your fitness goal?
-2. What is the mechanism of injury/reinjury?
-3. What is the recovery strategy?
+2. Where are you right now? - symptoms? movement strategies? mechanisms of injuries? strength and endurance?
-4. What is the timeline of your recovery and building back towards your fitness goals?
+3. What is the action plan for reaching your goal?

-My task is to break your big goals into smaller achievable ones.
+4. What are milestones and a realistic timeline?

 You can choose between in-person sessions in our London E10 studio, online sessions or the physical-online combination.